Clerkship

 Minter Ellison

-MinterEllison is one of Australia's largest law firms.
+MinterEllison is one of Australia's largest law firms, with nearly 200 years of business history.
 We're known for our legal and consulting expertise — and for our inclusive culture and authentic character.
 Our purpose is to create lasting impacts with our clients, our people and our communities

 Thomson Geer